NEXT UP ON this.

 If you’ve got any hint of provocateur in your nature, chances are there’s an issue you’re passionate about.
 Maybe it’s animal rights, climate change, cyber-bullying or marriage equality.
-But as a young person, what power do you have to really affect change?
+But as a young person, what power do you have to really effect change?

 Being aware that you’re part of a movement with shared values and objectives is a good place to start.
 That’s the advice from Dr Geoffrey Robinson, who teaches ‘Engaging for Change’ at Deakin University.
 ‘Don’t demand the impossible, but demand more than what establishment commentators think is possible,’ Dr Robinson advises.